Compost. Revolutionized.

 The concept of curbside composting isn't new.

-Until the use of plastic trash bags became popular, homes in New England used in-ground rubbish receptacles.
+Until the use of plastic trash bags became popular, homes in New England used subterranean rubbish receptacles.

 A truck came around every week to collect the organic waste and it was hauled to local hog farms.

-Composting services are still popular in New England.
-The subterranean receptacles have been replaced with wheeled tote bins.
+Composting services are still very popular in New England.
+The subterranean receptacles have been replaced with wheeled totes.